The Dalverzin-Tepe pieces

 Les pièces de Dalverzin-Tepe

 They were found in Dalverzin-Tepe, an ancient citadel of the Kushan empire, now in modern Uzbekistan .
 The Elephant is about 2.4 cm high and the Bull is about 1.8 cm.
-The puzzling fact is that they are dated from the 2nd century of our era, then about four hundred years before the earliest date advanced for Chess apparition.
+The puzzling fact is that they are dated from the 1st or 2nd century of our era, then about four hundred years before the earliest date advanced for Chess apparition.

 The mystery remains and would be useful to have another dating expertise on this unique pieces.